 Most states even require a minimum level of coverage, as deemed by legal statutes.
 On average, car insurance costs over $900 a year, so taking the time to select the best car insurance company is well worth the time.
 I have researched the top companies to help you decide.

-Best Auto Insurance Companies: What to Consider
+The Best Auto Insurance Companies: Our Top Picks

 Once you know what to look for, finding the cheapest car insurance company is a lot simpler.
 Here I've looked at the best-rated car insurance providers in all the most relevant categories.
 For more info, read the full provider reviews.

 - Accident forgiveness

 - 12 month rate guarantee

 - Coverage options not available in every state

 Liberty Mutual offers exceptional coverage perks like accident forgiveness and new car replacement.
 Along with these features, it has a 12-month rate guarantee, so you don't have to worry about any surprise increases over the first year of coverage, provided you continue to meet all its requirements.
 Its website also has excellent resources where you can learn more about car insurance basics, help your teen practice driving tests and learn about how aging affects senior drivers.